Bardolph-Automation-Inc/bardolph/docs/installation.rst

   lsrun scripts/on-all.ls

-To run a script without attempting to access any bulbs (for example, if you don't have any), use the "fakes" option:
+To run a script without attempting to access any lights (for example, if you don't have any), use the "fakes" option:

 .. code-block:: bash